umbraco/UmbracoDocs/Getting-Started/Data/Members/index-v7.md

 __Alias:__ Used to reference the Member Type in code.

 __Icon:__ The icon shown in the Members list view.
-If there is more than one Member Type, choosing different icons will help identify members easily.
+If there is more than one Member Type, choosing different icons will help identify members.

 __Description:__ The description shown when creating a new member.